Nelf-dev/Tic-Tac-Toe/README.md

 ## Controls

 Use mouse `left` click to select grid you would like your X or O to be placed.

-##  Play it!

-The game has been uploaded on to github and easily accessible via [here](https://nelf-dev.github.io/Tic-Tac-Toe/).

 ## Libraries
 - JQuery